Park City Canyons Ski Resort

 Are we allowed to elope on the slopes?

 As of spring of 2025, you are allowed to elope on the slopes.
-Contact the ski resort regarding special use permit requirements for getting married.
+Although some ski resorts are located on public land managed by the US Forest Service, contact the ski resort directly regarding special use permit requirements for getting married.
 These permits may take 30 days to process.
 These special use permits are necessary to reduce impact on the environment and other visitors, as well as insure that there are no conflicting events.

 Please be mindful of other skiers and snowboarders, and always stop in a safe location away from traffic.
 By being respective and unobtrusive, we can ensure that ski and snowboard enthusiasts can continue to get married in their favorite place on earth.